aqnya/ruri.zip/container/rootfs.md

 # Kernel Space and User Space

-The kernel operates directly on the hardware, while user space programs run on top of the kernel.
-To interact with hardware and perform tasks like file I/O, process management, and memory allocation, user space programs use system calls provided by the kernel.
-These operations typically have side effects.
+In a Linux system, the kernel operates directly on the hardware, while user space programs run above the kernel.
+To perform operations such as file I/O, process management, and memory allocation, user space programs rely on system calls—interfaces provided by the kernel to access hardware and low-level functionality.
+These operations typically produce side effects in the system.

-When you run a program, the kernel creates a process in user space.
-The CPU handles the actual computation, while the kernel manages system calls and resources.
+When a user runs a program, the kernel creates a corresponding process in user space.
+The CPU handles the computation, while the kernel orchestrates system calls and resource management.

-In essence, a container is designed to run an isolated user space environment.
+At its core, a container provides an isolated user space environment that runs on top of the host kernel.

 # rootfs

-If we set aside lower-level components like hardware and UEFI, a running Linux system can be conceptually divided into two main parts: the kernel (including the core vmlinux, kernel modules *.ko, and device drivers), and the user space programs.
-A container's rootfs is essentially a complete user space environment.
-In an ideal scenario, a container with sufficient privileges could interact with hardware just like the host system and offer the same capabilities.
+Setting aside lower-level components such as hardware and UEFI, a running Linux system can be broadly divided into two main parts:

+1. Kernel Space: Includes the core kernel image (vmlinux), kernel modules (*.ko), and device drivers.

+2. User Space: Comprises the programs and libraries that users and services interact with.

+A container’s rootfs (root filesystem) is essentially a complete snapshot of this user space.
+In theory, with the right privileges and a compatible kernel, a container can access hardware and system functions almost as fully as the host itself.

-# The overview of container tech
+# Overview of Container Technology

-However, reality falls short of this ideal.
-For example, Google's Android system often employs drivers and kernel configurations that are incompatible with standard GNU/Linux.
-As a result, running fully functional containers on Android devices is notoriously difficult.
+In practice, however, this ideal is often constrained by hardware, kernel compatibility, and system design.
+For example, Android devices—despite using the Linux kernel—often include proprietary drivers and customized kernel configurations that are incompatible with standard GNU/Linux containers.
+As a result, running general-purpose containers on Android is notoriously challenging.

-That said, containers were never designed primarily to run on such systems.
-For GNU/Linux, we already have a rich and mature user space environment.
-Modern container technology focuses more on isolation, security, and observability—achieved through mechanisms like Seccomp and eBPF.
-Containers are no longer just lightweight alternatives to virtual machines; they are secure, auditable sandboxes optimized for predictable, scalable deployments.
+That said, containers were never primarily intended for such platforms.
+On GNU/Linux systems, we already have a mature and standardized user space environment.
+Modern container technology focuses less on mimicking a full system and more on isolation, security, and observability.
+Techniques such as Seccomp and eBPF allow containers to function as secure and controlled sandboxes.

+Today, containers are not just lightweight alternatives to virtual machines.
+They are designed to be secure, auditable, and scalable—optimized for modern deployment workflows in cloud-native and production environments.